Messerschmitt Me 262: Origins

 Ludwig Bölkow was the principal aerodynamicist assigned to work on the design of the Me 262.
 He initially designed the wing using NACA airfoils modified with an elliptical nose section.
 Later in the design process, these were changed to AVL derivatives of NACA airfoils, the NACA 00011-0.825-35 being used at the root and the NACA 00009-1.1-40 at the tip.
 The elliptical nose derivatives of the NACA airfoils were used on the horizontal and vertical tail surfaces.
 Wings were of single-spar cantilever construction, with stressed skins, varying from 3 mm skin thickness at the root to 1 mm at the tip.
 To expedite construction, save weight, and use fewer strategic materials late in the war, the wing interiors were not painted.
 The wings were fastened to the fuselage at four points, using a pair of 20 mm and forty-two 8 mm bolts.

 During mid-1943, Adolf Hitler envisioned the Me 262 as a ground-attack/bomber aircraft rather than a defensive interceptor.
 The configuration of a high-speed, light-payload Schnellbomber ("fast bomber") was intended to penetrate enemy airspace during the expected Allied invasion of France.
 His edict resulted in the development of (and concentration on) the Sturmvogel variant.
 Hitler's interference helped to extend the delay in bringing the Schwalbe into operation; (other factors contributed too; in particular, there were engine vibration problems which needed attention).
 In his memoirs, Albert Speer, then Minister of Armaments and War Production, claimed Hitler originally had blocked mass production of the Me 262, before agreeing in early 1944.
 Similar criticisms were voiced by Lieutenant General Adolf Galland.
 Hitler rejected arguments that the aircraft would be more effective as a fighter against the Allied bombers destroying large parts of Germany and wanted it as a bomber for revenge attacks.
 According to Speer, Hitler felt its superior speed compared to other fighters of the era meant it could not be attacked, and so preferred it for high altitude straight flying.
+Claims that Hitler's edict delayed operational deployment of the aircraft for several months, are, however incorrect.
+In fact, his decree delayed the operational introduction of the Me 262 in the first fighter unit, Kommando Nowotny, by less than three weeks.
+The most significant factor was the short running life of the Jumo 004 turbojet; even in spring 1945 the Jumo 004 was still not fully reliable.